DevOfficial-Client/MiniFeather-Client/README.md

 ## 🔲 Block Highlight

-Block Highlight allows you to customize the outline shown around the block you are currently looking at.
+Block Highlight allows you to customize the native outline shown around the block you are currently targeting.

-You can modify:
+You can configure:

 - Highlight color
 - Outline thickness
 - Module state

-### Thickness Levels
+### Thickness

 ```text
 1 — 4
 ```

-The module modifies the native Miniblox block selection outline and updates the effect while playing.
+The module updates the block outline while playing and keeps the selected configuration saved.

-Right-click the module to open its configuration.

 ---